 Assessors have the opportunity to informally view all tradestands on the Sunday prior to the show opening, to get a feel for the general standard.
 This often means stands are unfinished, however the panel must not take this into consideration.
 It’s wonderful to experience those final few hours of preparation behind the scenes, when last minute details and finishing touches are being put in place, when the exhibitors have done all they can, having transformed what was previously an empty space into a stunning visual display.

 Judging takes place on “press day”, the Monday of Chelsea week, when national and international media, celebrities, VIPs and dignitaries attend, as well as the Royal family who have visited the show every year.
-Here’s a rundown of what happened yesterday:
+Here’s a rundown of what happened back in 2016:

-8.30am It’s a relatively early start as there are a lot of stands to visit.
-The panel meet in the Briefing Room and take part in a joint assessment of a sample of tradestands, lead by myself.
+8.30am The day got off to a relatively early start to accommodate visits to lots of stands.
+The panel met in the Briefing Room and took part in a joint assessment of a sample of tradestands, led by myself.

 At approximately 1:00pm we break for lunch (if time allows!) and regroup to discuss our findings and what we’ve seen so far, before resuming our assessing in the afternoon.

-4.15pm The panel regroups in the Briefing Room for some much needed tea and coffee, after a long but rewarding day of assessing.
+4.15pm The panel regrouped in the Briefing Room for some much needed tea and coffee, after a long but rewarding day of assessing.

-4.30pm The panel leaders, RHS management team and I now review and moderate the judging which can take up to 3 hours or more.
+4.30pm The panel leaders, RHS management team and I then reviewed and moderated the judging which has been known take up to 3 hours or more.
 Finally, after some deliberation, award recommendations are put forward – 5 Star, 4 Star and 3 Star awards are presented – followed by a trip back out to the showground to revisit each shortlisted finalist and decide the overall winner of the ‘Best Tradestand 2016’.
 Judging for 2016 is complete!

-On Tuesday 24th May, the results list is published at 8am.
-I have the honour of delivering the awards to the winners alongside the panel leaders, as well as visiting exhibitors who’ve requested feedback.
-The atmosphere in the morning is always one of anticipation mixed with a buzz of excitement, as Tuesday is the day the show opens to the public – Chelsea is officially underway once again.
+On Tuesday, the results list is published at 8am.
+I had the honour of delivering the awards to the winners alongside the panel leaders, as well as visiting exhibitors who’ve requested feedback.
+The atmosphere in the morning is always one of anticipation mixed with a buzz of excitement, as Tuesday is the day the show opens to the public – Chelsea is officially underway once again!

 The moment I will always remember is awarding a 5 Star Award to an exhibitor who had created a fabulous tradestand in a very restricted space.
 She had been hugely creative with her very small stand area, and produced a display of extremely high quality.
 She promptly burst into tears and declared the award to be more important to her than actually selling over the coming week.

-2016 will be my final year as Chairman of Assessing for the tradestands category, and I’m pleased to say that it has brought yet another spectacular show to Chelsea.
+2016 was my final year as Chairman of Assessing for the tradestands category, and I’m pleased to say that it was yet another spectacular show.
 One thing that has never ceased to amaze me during my time as Chairman is the dedication of all those involved with the flower show, and how their effort and passion raise the standards and result in the show simply getting better and better every year.